nate-perry/cmsc389T-web-template/README.md

 - GitHub Profile

 I also added a simular .png file for an instagram logo as the other social medias and linked all the social media accounts with the images.

+this is a test of the deploy workflow